BeileiCui/SurgicalDINO/README.md

 If you found our paper our results helpful, please consider citing our paper as follows:
 ```
 @article{beilei2024surgical,
-  title={Surgical-DINO: Adapter Learning of Foundation Model for Depth Estimation in Endoscopic Surgery},
+  title={Surgical-DINO: Adapter Learning of Foundation Models for Depth Estimation in Endoscopic Surgery},
   author={Cui, Beilei and Islam, Mobarakol and Bai, Long and Ren, Hongliang},
   journal={arXiv preprint arXiv:2401.06013},
   year={2024}